 Between finals, nice weather and saying goodbye to friends, it can be difficult to get everything packed in an organized and timely manner.
 However, it helps to do a little bit over time, so the whole task never seems too overwhelming.
 What do you need to do before you leave?
 Where should you begin?
 Check out this list!

 If you live near school, it’s probably all going with you back home.
 Get some boxes or bags to start packing things away early – nothing is worse than a parent who’s just spent x thousands of dollars to send you to college to better yourself to arrive and find you are still a helpless child who can’t even pack up his or her tiny dorm room.
 The shame!
 If you’re from somewhere far from campus, call around to different storage places in and around campus to get the best rates.
 Got friends who live off campus with a sweet basement?
 See if you can stash your stuff there for summer, crazy basement party throwing permitting (you don’t want your TV stolen during some frat rager if you’re leaving your things in their basement).
-There are many options – look out for flyers on campus.
+If you don’t know how you’re going to move your stuff, there are plenty of options.
 The sooner you choose a spot to keep your stuff, the sooner you can get the approved boxes to start packing things up.

 Honestly, how many outfits are you really going to wear while spending your last two weeks camped out at the school library cramming for finals?
 If you’re anything like the typical college student, you’ll be parked in a remote corner of the library in the same sweatsuit for the majority of the rest of the semester.
 So pack away your winter gear first, that you definitely won’t touch in two weeks.
 Then move on to everything else.
 Things of note to keep out: make sure to keep some sweatshirts or a fleece for cooler nights, some rain gear or waterproof shoes in case April showers rain on your parade, a few going out clothes in case you get the opportunity to be social before the semester ends, and some clothes for class.
 A couple weeks goes by quickly, and when you’d rather be celebrating the end of finals instead of packing up your whole room, you’ll be glad you started putting things into boxes/bags/storage early.